 We generally place microgreens in the same category as super sprouts, but they are not really "sprouts" in the technical sense.

 Sprouts are produced from the same vegetable and herb seeds, but are eaten in the earlier stages of growth just after the baby leaves pop out and turn green.
 Microgreens begin their life as sprouts, but continue to mature sprouting up to two or more sets of leaves.

 Sprouts are easier, faster and less demanding than growing microgreens, but their leaves are much smaller and thus produce less edible chlorophyll.

-Microgreens grow roots and become thick mini hedges that, after 2-3 weeks growing time, you can snip off and add to salads.
+Microgreens grow roots and become thick mini hedges that, after a week or so growing time (depending largely on variety), you can snip them off and add to salads.
 They also produce more bulk produce for the small amount of seeds you typically use.

 Sprouts grow on moist air while microgreens grow